Jundix/cleaning-robot-app/README.md

 ## Vacuum Cleaning Robot

 ### About
-Vacuum Cleaning Robot serves as a remote control for your cleaning and vacuum robot, allowing you to effortlessly clean dirty floors with the convenience of your smartphone or tablet.
+Cleaning Robot App serves as a remote control for your cleaning and vacuum robot, allowing you to effortlessly clean dirty floors with the convenience of your smartphone or tablet.
 Just like operating a car with a remote control, our intuitive app lets you maneuver your cleaning robot across various floor surfaces.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>